-To improve security, access to certain clusters (currently Ruddle, Farnam and Milgram) requires both a public key and multi-factor authentication (MFA).
+To improve security, access to Ruddle requires both a public key and multi-factor authentication (MFA).
 We use the same MFA (Duo) as is used elsewhere at Yale.
 To get set up with Duo, see these instructions.

 Once you've set up Duo and your key is registered, you can finally log in.
 Use ssh to connect to your cluster of choice, and you will be prompted for a passcode or to select a notification option.
 We recommend choosing Duo Push, option 1.If you chose this option you should receive a notification on your phone.
 Once approved, you should be allowed to continue to log in.

 You can set up more than one phone for Duo.
 For example, you can set up your smartphone plus your office landline.
 That way, if you forget or lose your phone, you can still authenticate.
 For instructions on how to add additional phones go here.